-As a disclaimer, I am not writing as a medical professional or biblical scholar, just as someone who has come through this and who still has more to learn.
-But here are some of the things that helped me through, even when my anxiety was complicated by physical illness.
-This is not a magic bullet list, only some thoughts:
+As a disclaimer, I am not writing as a medical professional or biblical scholar.
+But here are some of the things that helped me through when my anxiety was at its worst. ￼This is not a magic bullet list, only some thoughts:

 1. Understand your anxiety.
-Anxiety can have numerous causes.
+I believe anxiety can have numerous causes.
 Do not be embarrassed to seek out medical help if you have not already done so.
 You may be surprised to find a medical cause for your anxiety-related symptoms.
 Many neurological illnesses, environmental stressors, and hormonal changes can actually trigger brain changes.
-After a year of distressing symptoms, I was able to understand that I had POTS which was perpetuating my panic attacks.
+After a year of distressing symptoms, I was able to understand that I had POTS which was causing panic attacks.
 Sometimes anxiety can follow a significant life change such as a loss of a loved one, job or home.
-Understanding what is happening in your body is half the battle.
+Understanding what is happening in your body, I think, is half the battle.